Glimesh/api-docs/api-docs/content/docs/Authentication/AccessToken/NodeJS/Node Access Token.md

 const request = require('request'); //Request package
-var clientID = ""; // ID for connecting your users to your app. var secretID = ""; //ID to verify your app, keep private.
+var clientID = ""; // ID for connecting your users to your app. var secretID = ""; //ID to verify your app, keep private. var redirectUri = "http://localhost:3000/success"; //The redirect path you want to encode into the auth request

 ```
 This imports the modules our server will need.
 The server will use the *app* variable for creating endpoints.
 The IDs are used so Glimesh can identify our app.
 We will insert the IDs later.